-Addicts and alcoholics often come to a point in their addiction where every action they take seems to be completely self-destructive.
-Behaviors of an alcoholic dig them deeper into the hole of addiction, and may put themselves or others in dangerous situations.
-To loved ones, the behavior may cause pain and confusion.
-Loved ones often seek help through 12 step programs such as Al-anon and Alateen.
+Alcoholics often come to a point in their addiction where every action they take seems to be completely self-destructive.
+Behaviors of alcoholics dig them deeper into the hole of addiction, and may put thems or others in dangerous situations.
+To loved ones, their behavior may cause pain and confusion.
+Loved ones often seek help through 12-step programs such as Al-anon and Alateen.
 It does not make sense for a person who is depressed and struggling with addiction to continue engaging in such self-destructive actions.
 This is the essence of addiction.
 When it takes hold, negative thoughts run rampant through the brain.
 These thoughts are what drive the alcoholic to continue drinking.

 Breaking the Pattern of Self-Destruction